marcelldls/TechnicalAssignment/README.md

 ## Assumptions (Considering context of the role applied to):
 - Tool to be used on an Ubuntu machine (Use only python standard libarary to avoid adding dependancies, no pip)
   - Debian Python Policy 0.12.0.0 documentation -> "Packages in Debian should use Python 3"
-  - The following included modules should be sufficent: sys, os, urllib, tarfile
+  - The following included modules should be sufficent for the bulk: sys, os, urllib, gzip
 - The delivered tool need not be installed (Run with ./)

 ## Design considerations: